 4. Behind the Scenes

 Behind the scenes images share what goes into creating the product or service you provide.
-This can include brainstorming with clients, planning, writing, designing, packing orders even updating your website.
-These are the steps that go into creating your product or service and into running your business.
+This can include brainstorming with clients, planning, writing, designing, shopping, packing orders, and even updating your website.
+These are the steps that go into creating your product/service and into running your business.
 These behind the scenes images build connection, authenticity and trust.
-People are more likely to support businesses they know and trust.
+Again, people are more likely to support businesses they know and trust.

 Where to Use It: Behind the scenes images work well as the banner image to your “Shop” page or e-commerce site if you sell products, and on the “Services” page if you’re a service based business.
 You can also include them in your “About” page.